-Although secondhand, the trailer represented a significant upgrade in Castle’s living situation from the nearby shed he had inhabited for thirty years.
+Although secondhand, the trailer represented a significant upgrade in Castle’s living situation from the nearby shed he had inhabited for over thirty years.
 All accounts suggest he was delighted with his new home and workspace.
 The purchase fulfilled Castle’s longstanding wish for a place of his own.
-He often expresses this desire in ethereal drawings showing variations of a house in a brilliantly colored landscape— what Castle’s family called his "dream house."
+He often expresses this desire in ethereal drawings showing variations of a house in a brilliantly colored landscape—what Castle’s family called his "dream house."

 The trailer served as Castle’s home and studio for the remaining fourteen years of his life.